Guh314/nvim_config/README.md

 Elm formatter creates a frame that doesn't close when a file is written with a semantically incorrect syntax.

 # TODO
-- Propperly config neorg.
++ Propperly config neorg.
-- Config neorg under n for +notes.
++ Config neorg under n for +notes.
-- Lazy Load as much of the LSPs as possible to not slowdown neovim.
++ Lazy Load as much of the LSPs as possible to not slowdown neovim.
-- Lua LSP broke on Windows.
++ Lua LSP broke on Windows.
++ Propperly config Everforest Theme.
++ Consider making a theme.
++ Name this.
++ Sort the things that are only used by Windows from what is used also on Linux but it may or may not be optional.